LT-Intro-To-AI-SY2425/a2-movie-chatbot-zachb1807/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+When completing the match function, the most difficult part was the if statement for the % sign.
+Python would try to access an out of bounds index of the list if I tried to check the next element of the pattern when the % was at the end.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function to create prompt templates for theoretical questions the user could ask the movie database, so that information from the prompt could be easily extracted.